dfinity/interface-spec/spec/index.md

 When canisters explicitly reject a message (see [Public methods](#system-api-requests)), they can specify the reject message, but *not* the reject code; it is always `CANISTER_REJECT`.
 In this sense, the reject code is trustworthy: If the IC responds with a `SYS_FATAL` reject, then it really was the IC issuing this reject.

-### Error codes
+### Error codes {\#error-codes}

 Implementations of the API can provide additional details for rejected messages in the form of a textual label identifying the error condition.
 API clients can use these labels to handle errors programmatically or suggest recovery paths to the user.
 The specification reserves error codes matching the regular expression `IC[0-9]+` (e.g., `IC502`) for the DFINITY implementation of the API.

-### Status endpoint
+### Status endpoint {\#api-status}

 Additionally, the Internet Computer provides an API endpoint to obtain various status fields at

     /api/v2/status

-For this endpoint, the user performs a GET request, and receives a CBOR (see [CBOR](#cbor)) value with the following fields.
+For this endpoint, the user performs a GET request, and receives a CBOR value with the following fields.
 The IC may include additional implementation-specific fields.

--   `ic_api_version` (string, mandatory): Identifies the interface version supported, i.e. the version of the present document that the Internet Computer aims to support, e.g. `0.8.1`.
+-   `ic_api_version` (string, mandatory): Identifies the interface version supported, i.e. the version of the present document that the internet computer aims to support, e.g. `0.8.1`.
 The implementation may also return `unversioned` to indicate that it does *not* comply to a particular version, e.g. in between releases.

 -   `impl_source` (string, optional): Identifies the implementation of the Internet Computer Protocol, by convention with the canonical location of the source code (e.g. `https://github.com/dfinity/ic`).